FlavioGarciaDev/MinecraftSkinPackCreator/README.md

 # Minecraft Skin Pack Creator
-Skin Pack Creator for the Bedrock Edition (Windows 10) of Minecraft.
+Skin Pack Creator for the Bedrock Edition of Minecraft.
 It will create the .mcpack file so you can install it yourself or export directly to Minecraft.
 There's a quick guide below.

 ![Alt text](Instructions/0.png "Simple Windows Forms")